 Another free-service operation, the connector joins key waterfront neighborhoods and gives you a chance to enjoy the novelty of transportation via boat while soaking in the harbor scape.
 A paid full-service water taxi also exists seasonally and on weekends if you’re feeling lush.

-- Routes and Hours: Connectors between Maritime Park, Tide Point, Canton Waterfront Park, Harbor View, and Harbor East run every 15-30 minutes from 6 a.m. to 11 a.m. and 2:30 p.m. to 8 p.m. on weekdays.
+- Routes and Hours: Connectors between Maritime Park, Tide Point, Canton Waterfront Park, Harbor View, and Harbor East run every 15-30 minutes from 6 a.m. to 8 p.m. on weekdays and 11:00 a.m. to 6 p.m. on weekends.
 Inclement weather temporarily halts service.

 - Accessibility: Select connectors have been equipped, but they’re not a fully accessible option.